jjacke13/nixtropic/README.md

 ### 3. Enter DFU mode and flash the latest firmware

-Hold SW1 (the button on the back of the dongle) while plugging USB.
+Hold SW1 (the button on the dongle) while plugging USB.
 The dongle enumerates as `STMicroelectronics STM Device in DFU Mode` (`0483:df11`).

 ```bash
 sudo nix run github:jjacke13/nixtropic#flash-and-validate